Advantages of online courses

 If your learners don't have self-discipline, it is very unlikely that they will be motivated to complete their online courses.
 There is no one around to tell them to sit and get started with their studies.

 Online courses are a novelty in the educational world.
-But will online learning completely replace traditional education?
+Will online learning completely replace traditional education?
 No.

 Online courses are not made for every person or field of study.
 Traditional education will still exist, but online education will become more and more present in our daily lives.